Tyler Diep: Political career

 For the 2019–20 legislative session, Diep served as vice-chair for the Housing and Community Development Committee and the Committee on Arts, Entertainment, Sports, Tourism, and Internet Media.
 He also served as a member of the Appropriations, Public Safety, Transportation, Labor and Employment, and the Joint Legislative Audit Committee.

 In July 2019, Diep apologized for using anti-semitic stereotypes in his campaign mailers the previous year against his opponent, Josh Lowenthal.
 The stereotypes in question depicted Lowenthal "with an enlarged nose and clutching $100 bills."

 In 2019, Diep introduced a bill, AB 317, to prohibit private companies from selling DMV appointments.
 It passed.

 In the state Assembly, Diep compiled a moderate record and broke with his party on key issues.
 Lyft funded a $2 million campaign to unseat Diep, due to his stance on Assembly Bill 5, which categorized rideshare drivers as employees rather than independent contractors.
 Uber also gave $200,000 to a similar PAC.
 Partly as a result, he was defeated in the primary by former state Senator Janet Nguyen, who went on to win the November general election.

+In an NPR interview radio interview that aired November 2, 2022, Diep announced he left the Republican Party and is currently registered without party preference.
+Diep cites the January 6, 2021 insurrection and the rhetoric of Donald Trump as his main reasons for leaving the Republican Party.